 Travel another three minutes east by train to Central Park Station, and it’s a different story.

-Forest City Stapleton owns all five vacant lots immediately to the south of the station, and the first wave of development announcements could begin within the next six months, Chrisman said.
+Forest City (now Brookfield Properties) Stapleton owns all five vacant lots immediately to the south of the station, and the first wave of development announcements could begin within the next six months, Chrisman said.